 JMS defined properties

 JMS reserves the ‘JMSX’ property name prefix for JMS defined properties.
 The full set of these properties is provided in Table 3.3.
+This table defines:

+The name of the property

+The type of the property (integer or string)

+Whether support for the property is mandatory or optional.

+Whether the property is set by the sending client, by the provider when the message is sent, or by the provider when the message is received.

+The purpose of the property

 New JMS defined properties may be added in later versions of JMS.

-Unless noted otherwise, support for these properties is optional.
 The Enumeration ConnectionMetaData.getJMSXPropertyNames() method returns the names of the JMSX properties supported by a connection.

 JMSX properties may be referenced in message selectors whether or not they are supported by a connection.
 If they are not present in a message, they are treated like any other absent property.
+The effect of setting a message selector on a property which is set by the provider on receive is undefined.

-The existence, in a particular message, of JMS defined properties that are set by a JMS Provider depends on how a particular provider controls use of the property.
+The existence, in a particular message, of optional JMS defined properties that are set by a JMS Provider depends on how a particular provider controls use of the property.
 It may choose to include them in some messages and omit them in others depending on administrative or other criteria.

 Table 3.3 JMS defined properties